 Planning a trip to another country can often be an involved process as dealing with passports, new languages, and unfamiliar customs can add layers of complexity to any journey.
-Even traveling somewhere where they speak English, such as taking a holiday in London, can come with other necessary adaptations — like learning to drive on the proper side of the road.

 And, of course, there is the fact that currencies tend to change at the border, meaning your money will have to change, even if your language doesn’t.
 In an age where fewer Americans are carrying cash each year, the first thought on many minds is to turn to their trusty credit card while abroad.